georgeflanagin/arachnophile/README.md

 10.0.0.52   node52
 10.0.0.53   node53
 ```
-- Mount the shared disks from Arachne.
-    - `mount -av` (the -v is verbose so that errors will be detailed instead of only reported.)
-    - `ls -l /home` (Should show users' `$HOME`s from Arachne.)

-- Create a link to our research software
+- Create a link to our research software (Note that this step is a convenience so that Arachne resembles the other cluster computers at UR.)
     - `cd /usr/local`
     - `ln -s /opt/sw/pub/apps sw`
     - `cd sw` and `ls -l` to verify.